kieme/dainty_container/README.md

 # private_dainty_container
 &lt;dainty::container> consists of a number of container types that are used by the &lt;dainty> framework

+Historical context: The containers were initialy developed for a deterministic application.
+They are now transformed to a newer c++ version and nameing convention, which will most likely introduce bugs.
+This will be fixed when unit testing is introduced.

+The dainty containers offers functionality not available in <std> containers.
+All the containers have the following characterists:
+1. incorporate <oops>, the error handling mechanism used by the dainty framework.
+2. heap and stack version avaiable for most of the containers.
+3. small interfaces (compared to wide interfaces) to do essential work.
+4. most containers are inplace containers that do not allow implicit copy or move.
+5. container implementations are simple to read.

 current containers:
 1. t_freelist
 2. t_list